uconneeb/systseminar/schedule.md

 ### Mar.
 24, 2021

-Zach recommended this [book chapter](https://www.researchgate.net/publication/343920814_Species_delimitation) as a good starting point for our discussion of species delimitation.
+Zach recommended this [book chapter](https://www.researchgate.net/publication/343920814_Species_delimitation) as a good starting point for our discussion of species delimitation:

+B Rannala and Z Yang.
+2020.
+Species delimitation. pp.5.5:1–5.5:18 in: Phylogenetics in the genomic era.
+C Scornavacca, F Delsuc, N Galtier (eds.).
+No commercial publisher: open access book. [hal-02536468](https://hal.archives-ouvertes.fr/hal-02536468)

 Also fodder for discussion: think about the ways in which you use species in your work  (and thus ways in which it matters where/how a lineage gets subdivided into recognized species)—(why) does it matter where one draws the line saying that speciation has happened?

 ### Mar.
 17, 2021